kkredit/z_check/README.md

 ## Name
 The "z" in z_check is inspired by [zf_log](https://github.com/wonder-mice/zf_log), a nice logging library that z_check supports as one of its logging options (see zf_log branch).
+It has a few
+benefits:
+- Prefix is needed to prevent namespace collisions
+- Z is a rarely used character
+- It is short